 I want to share one other bit of advice that came out of the “If I knew then…” seminar I talked about previously.
 It’s the need to get others involved in your team/club/program.
 I think this subject deserves its own space as it’s probably something many of us don’t do nearly as well as we could or should.
 I know I often fall short myself.

-The key to delegating, of course, is matching skill sets to the jobs needing to be done.
+The key to delegating, of course, is matching skill sets to the necessary jobs.
 This goes for the fun stuff as well as those duties no one really wants to do.
-You may be inclined to shuffle some drudge work off to an assistant, but if you are actually the one better suited to get it done then you’re actually not helping your cause at all.
+You may want to shuffle some drudge work off to an assistant.
+If you actually are the best for the job, though, then you’re actually not helping your cause at all.
 Focus on apply everyone’s strengths as best you can.

 Enlisting External Help

-The other part of getting others involved is bringing in support from those outside the coaching circle.
-There are any number of tasks involved in running a team or program.
-Some of them have to be done by a coach, but there are plenty which could be passed on to a willing volunteer.
-Generally, these are going to fall into the administrative category – fund raising, equipment purchases, travel arrangements, etc. Even some on-court stuff could be handled by willing helpers, though.
+The other part of involving others is bringing in support from those outside the coaching circle.
+Running a team or program involves any number of tasks.
+A coach must do some of them, but willing volunteers can do plenty of things.
+Generally, these are going to fall into the administrative category – fund raising, equipment purchases, travel arrangements, etc. Volunteers can even handle some on-court stuff, though.
 For example, if you go to a big Juniors club tournament in the States it’s not unusual to see fathers of the players on the court during warm-ups retrieving balls to keep things moving so the team can focus on getting in their reps.

 Of course you do need to be cautious in who you bring in to help you out.
 You don’t want someone who is going to negatively impact the culture or chemistry of your team or the dynamics of your staff.
 Parents are often a very delicate thing.
-They can be quite willing to help out, but it comes in many cases with biases, so they generally need to be given very specific, very narrow responsibilities.
+They can be quite willing to help out, but it comes in many cases with biases, so you generally need to give them very specific, very narrow responsibilities.

 Can you match them all up?
 Can you do it, but only if you stretch things a bit?
 Are there places where you have someone doing something when they would be better suited to do something else?
 That’s where you need to try to take a wider look at what’s available to you.
 Maybe you can use people connected to your team in new ways.
 Maybe you need to bring someone else into the fold.